 Director Ivan Sen explored the meaning of identity, racism and resentment in his film.
 It's a cinematically beautiful that features many wide, sweeping shots of the Australian landscape.
 Elegant and minimal, it proves that less really is more when telling a compelling story.

 Warwick Thornton tells the critically-acclaimed tale of 14 year olds near Alice Springs.
 Samson is near mute, living in a rundown shelter.
 Delilah is smart and caring, she lives with her artist grandmother.
 After both children receive beatings, Samson from his brother and Delilah from the older women in the community after the death of her grandmother, the pair take off together in a stolen car.
 What follows is a story of pain, horror, kindness and redemption.

 Not convinced?
-Just know this film hold a crazy rating 94% on Rotten Tomatoes.
+Just know this film holds a crazy rating 94% on Rotten Tomatoes.
 It's one of those films that has the power to change thinking.
 I know I personally experienced a lot of reflection after my first viewing.

 Bran Nue Dae (2009)

 This movie is whole bag of laughs.
 Director Rachel Perkins does not take herself too seriously in this wholesome and whimsical musical.
 Willie has been sent to boarding school in Perth, but after stealing food from the kitchen one night, runs away.
 He's headed back to his home town in Broome.
 Along the way he meets Uncle Tadpole, played by the hilarious Ernie Dingo, and the pair make their way back to Broome where Willie hopes to impress Rosie - his dream girl.
 Of course, the pair encounter a series of awkward, funny and heartfelt events along the way.